Pain Recovery Program

 When patients begin with our program, they are often dealing with feelings of helplessness, hopelessness and have a low self-efficacy.
 Through individualized and group therapy sessions, we look at underlying psychological concerns such as depression and anxiety and help patients move through their pain experience, changing thought patterns and behaviors to cope with chronic pain.
 Using techniques such as relaxation, imagery, breathing and yoga can help to relieve anxiety or depression and the impact is has on the body.
 As patients move through our program, their self-efficacy improves dramatically and shifts to a place of empowerment and hope for a better, more fulfilling life.

 The Ashley Difference

 The Ashley Pain Recovery Program utilizes a holistic and comprehensive approach to treatment, incorporating non-addictive medications, physical and hydrotherapy, acupuncture, massage, TENS, cognitive behavioral therapy, education, group therapy, yoga, and supervised physical fitness.
-We empower them to make changes and take necessary steps to move into a place of healing.
-We focus on giving patients back their functionality, self-identity and help them create meaningful connections again.
+We empower patients to make changes and take necessary steps to move into a place of healing.
+We focus on giving back their functionality, self-identity and help them create meaningful connections again.
 By putting all of this together and creating a well-rounded continuing care plan, we offer people a new way to approach their pain and a new plan for living a better and happier life.